capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/secret-NFT/mint-secret-NFT.md

 };
 ```

-This program uses the Ternoa-js library to mint a new Capsule NFT on the Ternoa blockchain.
-The function first sets several constants, including the owner's seed phrase, an IPFS node URL, an IPFS API key, a TEE enclave cluster ID, and various metadata about the NFT and capsule.
-It then creates an instance of the TernoaIPFS class, which provides access to the IPFS node, and generates a keyring from the seed phrase.
-The function reads two files from the file system, encrypts them with a given PGP key, and creates a new Capsule NFT with the mintCapsuleNFT function.
-The mintCapsuleNFT function takes several parameters, including the keyring, IPFS client, NFT and capsule metadata, and the encrypted files, and returns an object containing information about the newly created NFT, including its ID.
-The function logs this ID to the console upon successful completion.
-If any errors occur during the execution of the function, they are caught and logged into the console as well.
+This program uses the Ternoa-js library to mint a new Secret NFT on the Ternoa blockchain.
+The program first creates an instance of the TernoaIPFS class that connects to a specified IPFS node using a given API key.
+This instance allows the user to interact with the IPFS network and store NFT metadata.
+Then the program retrieves a keyring to sign the on-chain minting transaction.
+It also sets various options such as the cluster-ID and royalty percentage for the Secret NFT creator.
+The program then creates a new instance of the File class for both the public file and the secret file with their respective filenames and file types.
+The program sets the metadata for the NFT and secret NFT and finally calls the mintSecretNFT function with the necessary parameters, which mints the new Secret NFT and returns its ID, printed to the console.
+If there is an error during the execution of the program, it will be caught by the catch block and logged into the console.

 :::info